UMA (UMA) Metrics

 How is UMA performing compared to the broader crypto market?

-Over the past 7 days, UMA has declined by 7.61%, underperforming the overall crypto market which posted a 0.39% gain.
-This indicates a temporary lag in UMA's price action relative to the broader market momentum.
+Over the past 7 days, UMA has gained 4.96%, outperforming the overall crypto market which posted a 0.65% decline.
+This indicates strong performance in UMA's price action relative to the broader market momentum.

 Trends Market Overview